zerobcpp/Task-Challenge/README.md

 # someCTF
-Some CTF for some company
+Various challenges from some companies.